The Evolution of my Planning System

 This post may contain affiliate links.
 If you click on an affiliate link and buy something, I get a percentage of the sale.
 Find out more by reading my affiliate policy and disclosure.

-I’ve spent a lot of time experimenting with different planning systems.
+I’ve spent a lot of time experimenting with different planning systems, and over time I’ve gotten closer and closer to my perfect planner.

 The Digital Planning System